 For a quieter Waiheke Island beach experience, head a few kilometres east to Palm Beach.
 Located on the sheltered waters of Mawhitpana Bay, the beach has a super laid-back vibe to it.
 Its calm waters and palm-shaded white sands deliver much-needed relaxation.

-Need a breather and want to add little more action to your day on Waiheke Island?
-Strike both off your list with a visit to Wild on Waiheke.
+Need a breather and want to add a little more action to your day on Waiheke Island?
+Strike both off your list with a visit to the Wild Estate, formerly Wild on Waiheke.

-If you’ve ever thought vineyard tours are stuffy & snooty, let Wild on Waiheke change your tune.
-This eclectic Waiheke Island attraction is all the best of New Zealand—fun, wine & food—all rolled into one.
+If you’ve ever thought vineyard tours are stuffy & snooty, let the Wild Estate change your tune.
+This eclectic Waiheke Island attraction rolls all the best of New Zealand—fun, wine, and food—into one.

 RELATED: Top Tourist Attractions in Auckland